 DRIVEN TO CONNECT

-The Keystone Community Corporation (KCC) is an independent 501(c)(3) nonprofit created in 2018 to bring together regional universities, philanthropic leaders, corporations and entrepreneurs with the goal of planning, developing and operating a diverse and thriving innovation community in downtown Kansas City.
+The Keystone Community Corporation (KCC) is an independent 501(c)(3) nonprofit created in 2018 to bring together educators, corporations, entrepreneurs and the community, with the goal of planning, developing and operating a diverse and thriving innovation community in downtown Kansas City.

 KEYSTONE's strategic imperatives